httpwg/wg-materials/interim.md

 Martin: Date changes on every request, which makes that a non-gain

-James: We can encode dates down to 5-6 bytes.
+James Snell: We can encode dates down to 5-6 bytes.
 Even if they change every message, that's a significant savings.

 Jeff: but Date is so trivially small in comparison to Cookie